NQT Induction Programme 2020-2021; information on the Early Career Framework

-The Alliance for Learning offers a comprehensive induction package, which includes two highly acclaimed NQT conferences, for all schools with NQTs who commence employment during the academic year 2017-18.
-This package is designed to support schools in the induction process and enable all NQTs to be clearly assessed against the Teachers’ Standards.
+The Alliance for Learning offers a comprehensive induction package, which includes two highly acclaimed NQT conferences and membership of the Chartered College of Teaching for NQTs who commence employment during the academic year 2020-21.
+This package is designed to support schools in the induction process and enable all NQTs to be clearly assessed against the Teacher Standards.

 It is the responsibility of schools to ensure that they commit appropriate resources to the induction of newly qualified teachers.
 It is the responsibility of the Appropriate Body to ensure quality of this induction provision.
-As the Appropriate Body our service includes the administration, quality assurance and supporting & monitoring of NQTs.
+As the Appropriate Body, our service includes the administration, quality assurance, supporting and monitoring of NQTs.
+We also provide specific SLE support to any NQTs who need some extra subject support.

 What does the package include?

-- Registration and monitoring the progress of NQTs and reporting to the National College for Teaching and Learning
+- Registration and monitoring the progress of NQTs and reporting to the Teacher Regulation Agency

 - Making decisions on the outcome of statutory induction for NQTs